International and Domestic Off-Campus Studies: Global Engagement

 St. Olaf College, through International and Off-Campus Studies, creates and provides programs that serve the mission of the College at sites in the United States and abroad.
 These programs are characterized by the integration of academic and experiential education.
-The experiential component of these programs amplifies and extends the liberal learning that occurs on campus and enhances students' global perspective by helping them encounter and understand changes confronting our world in a context of global community and world citizenship.
+The experiential component of these programs amplifies and extends the liberal arts learning that occurs on campus and enhances students' global engagement.

 Each off-campus offering has a program advisor.
 Program advisors are St. Olaf faculty members who are particularly well qualified to offer academic advice on specific programs.

 It is strongly recommended that all first-year students discuss off-campus study plans with their academic advisor and with the International and Off-Campus Studies Office advisor.
 Students with an interest in a particular program should also consult the faculty program advisor.

 Exchange agreements and the college’s membership in consortia make it possible for students to participate in a number of exciting off-campus programs in addition to the ones sponsored by St. Olaf itself.

 St. Olaf is one of 14 liberal arts colleges that make up the Associated Colleges of the Midwest (ACM).
 Other ACM members are Beloit, Carleton, Coe, Colorado, Cornell, Grinnell, Knox, Lake Forest, Lawrence, Luther, Macalester, Monmouth, and Ripon.

 St. Olaf is also a member of the Higher Education Consortium for Urban Affairs (HECUA), which offers students specialized programs focusing on community issues and social change.

 Policies and Procedures